 - Using Visual KPI Server Manager, install the interface.

-- Use Visual KPI Server Manager to configure the connection.
+- Use the Visual KPI Server Manager to configure the connection.

 - Verify the connection.